Qiskit/qiskit-code-assistant-jupyterlab/README-PyPi.md

 # Qiskit Code Assistant (Beta)

 > This experimental feature is only available, as of today, to IBM Quantum premium users.
-> If you are not of the IBM Quantum premium plan, you can still install this extension; however you will not be able to use the assistant.
+> If you are not part of the IBM Quantum premium plan, you can still install this extension; however you will not be able to use the assistant.
 > The Qiskit Code Assistant is a beta release, subject to change.

 Write and optimize Qiskit code with a generative AI code assistant.